vuongducphuong/documentation/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 To upload a new image, click the :guilabel:`Edit (pencil) icon` when the :guilabel:`Push Icon Image` field is hovered over with the cursor.
-Then, proceed to locate and upload the desired image, and Odoo automatically displays a preview of how the icon will appear on the push notification.
+Then, proceed to locate and upload the desired image, and Leansoft automatically displays a preview of how the icon will appear on the push notification.

 Next, there is the option to :guilabel:`Send at Visitors' Timezone`.
 If enabled, Leansoft will send it at the appropriate, pre-determined time, taking the visitor's location into consideration.